Water and Power Development Authority: History

 WAPDA was established by an act of parliament in 1958 to unify the maintenance of infrastructure previously overseen by provincial agencies.
-Its Chairmen included outstanding civil servants like Ghulam Ishaq Khan, Ghulam Faruque Khan and Aftab Ghulam Nabi Kazi who were subsequently President of Pakistan, Minister for Commerce and Economic Adviser, respectively.
-In October 2007, thermal power management was split into the newly formed Pakistan Electric Power Company (PEPCO).
+Its chairmen included notable civil servants such as Ghulam Ishaq Khan, Ghulam Faruque Khan, and Aftab Ghulam Nabi Kazi, who later served as President of Pakistan, Minister for Commerce, and Economic Adviser, respectively.
+In October 2007, the management of thermal power was transferred to the newly formed Pakistan Electric Power Company (PEPCO).

 WAPDA Water vision 2025

-WAPDA has formulated a comprehensive $25–33 billion National Water Resource and Hydropower Development Programme, entitled Water Vision 2025.
+WAPDA formulated a comprehensive $25–33 billion National Water Resource and Hydropower Development Programme, entitled Water Vision 2025.
 The Water Vision 2025 projects are expected to generate 16,000 MW of hydroelectricity.
 Other goals are to prevent water shortages, limit drought and increase water storage for a growing population.
 Five massive hydropower projects have been announced by the President of Pakistan; these are to be completed by 2016, with a generation capacity of 9,500 MW.
 Two of the projects are ready for construction, while three are in the stages of feasibility studies and preparation of tender documents.